luxeon/user-service-demo/README.md

 ### User Deletion

 For simplicity, users are physically deleted from the database.
 In a real-world application, a soft-delete approach (e.g., using a `deleted` flag) is often preferred to preserve data history and integrity.

+### Search Endpoint

+To speed up development, the search endpoint was implemented with only a single parameter.
+This could be extended with additional parameters in the future to allow for more complex search queries.